golemfactory/golem-architecture/specs/deposits.md

 We want solution for the following problem:

-1. User A wants to use the Golem Network to perform a computation, but don't want to run yagna.
+1. User A wants to use the Golem Network to perform a computation, but doesn't want to run yagna.
-2. User A wants person B to run yagna for them.
+2. User A wants person B to run yagna on their behalf.
 3. User A wants to give allowance for spending his funds to person B.
 4. Person B wants to be sure that User A will pay for the computation.
 5. Person B wants to be paid for being middle man (for example cover gas costs and/or earn some money)